 \begin{itemize} \item \textbf{SK model}: The panel \textit{a} from Fig.~\ref{prob_eval} presents the superior performance of II when compared to the Fourier technique for the SK model.
 The results pertain to executing II and {Fourier} for $50$ seeds corresponding to each $N$.
 The $p_{max}$ and $\Delta p$ were set to be $2000$ and $5$ respectively.
 The result was said to be approximately optimal when the optimized angles corresponding to a method obtained an overlap of $50\%$ with the exact ground state.
-The II method obtained a $3.5\times$ median improvement over the Fourier method, when averaged across all $N$ considered. \item \textbf{Portfolio optimization}: The panel \textit{b} from Fig.~\ref{prob_eval} is the result corresponding to solving PO problem using II and comparing its performance against that of the Fourier technique. $10$ seeds corresponding to each $N$ were used as the problem to test the performance of the two methods.
-The approximation ratio $\geq 0.9$ was chosen to be the optimality condition, where an approximation ratio $=1$ corresponds to solving the problem exactly. \item \textbf{LABS}: The panel \textit{c} in Fig.~\ref{prob_eval} describes the improvement in AR as a function of the cumulative number of layers for the LABS problem of size $N=21$.
+The II method obtained a $3.3\times$ median improvement over the Fourier method, when averaged across all $N$ considered. \item \textbf{Portfolio optimization}: The panel \textit{b} from Fig.~\ref{prob_eval} is the result corresponding to solving PO problem using II and comparing its performance against that of the Fourier technique. $10$ seeds corresponding to each $N$ were used as the problem to test the performance of the two methods.
+The approximation ratio $\geq 0.9$ was chosen to be the optimality condition, where an approximation ratio $=1$ corresponds to solving the problem exactly.
+The II method obtained a $2.8\times$ median improvement over the Fourier method, when averaged across all $N$ considered. \item \textbf{LABS}: The panel \textit{c} in Fig.~\ref{prob_eval} describes the improvement in AR as a function of the cumulative number of layers for the LABS problem of size $N=21$.